Choose Help Topic Below

-Engine bearings should always be replaced; when you are rebuilding an engine.
-Consequently, Heat, pressure, chemical attack, abrasion and loss of lubrication; can all contribute to deterioration of the engine bearings.
+Bearings should always be replaced; when you are rebuilding an engine.
+Consequently, Heat, pressure, chemical attack, abrasion and loss of lubrication; can all contribute to deterioration.
 So, All bearings will show some degree of wear.
 But, A close examination of the old bearings may reveal other problems.

 The main bearings are located in the engine block.
 The main bearing sits inside the main bearing housings that hold the crankshaft.
 One bearing is located in the engine block; and the other in the main cap.
 Main bearings may have certain characteristics such as oil holes; locating tags and oil grooves.